-2.2.1 Objectives of this deliverables
+2.2.1 Objectives of this deliverable

-The objective of this deliverable is to provide a progress report on requirements for representing the different sources of uncertainties in the localisation of CO2 surface emission sources and the methods to reliably represent uncertainties and their variability with geographical, temporal and environmental conditions.
-This progress report will be updated following the results of respective tasks in WPs 1-3 related to the uncertainty representation.
-It will form the basis for the deliverable D5.8 'Final report on the service element requirements for the uncertainty representation'.
+The objective of this deliverable is to report on requirements for representing the different sources of uncertainties in the localisation of CO2 surface emission sources and the methods to reliably represent uncertainties and their variability with geographical, temporal and environmental conditions.
+Further, this report provides and prioritises recommendations for the development of a prototype MVS capacity as part of the H2020 CoCO2 project as well as recommendations for framing a future research agenda in support of an operational MVS capacity.